g8d3/p1/s4-trade/t3/plan.md

 mf('http://localhost:3000')
 ```

-is enough to get an admin interface with this pseudo html:
+is enough to get an admin interface with :

 ```